If you’ve just given your mobile phone an accidental bath, swim or trip into the toilet, here’s your best bet for recovering your device.

 Before we start, it is worth pointing out that in some cases, even a short trip into water is enough to entirely kill a smartphone.
 The steps below are worth trying if you’ve accidentally dunked your phone, and all they’ll take is a little time, but they are not guaranteed in any way at all.
 Prevention is still the best cure in cases like these -- and we’ll get to that below.

-Step One: Switch off the power
+- Switch off the power

+- Turn off.
 The single most important thing you can do with a phone that’s just had an accidental immersion is to pull the power.
 If your phone has a removable battery, pop the back off and yank out the battery as fast as feasible.
 If not, you’re going to need to power it down manually.

+- Power buttton.
 Your best bet here is to hold down the power button on the side or top of your phone until the phone itself powers down.
 If the phone isn’t too wet you may be able to use the onscreen selector or slider to power down when you press on the power button, but don’t waste too much time trying to get that to work.
 The faster you can get your phone into an unpowered state the better.

-Why power down your phone?
+- Why power down your phone?
 Because the primary source of damage comes from water entering the inside of your phone and shorting out any number of connections and causing other issues when that happens.
 The sooner you remove the power from the equation, the less chance of damage to your phone.

+- Desiccant items.
 You can purchase commercially produced smartphone sleeves with chemical desiccants inside them, but if you’re not in a position to quickly procure one of those (or didn’t plan ahead per se, and that’s likely to be most of us), the classic solution here is to place your phone in a bag of rice for at least 24-48 hours.

+- Be patient.
 Don’t be tempted to check in just a few hours "to see how it’s going", because what you want here is a phone that is as dry as feasible.
 If you have the time to wait, longer than 48 hours could be preferable to ensure as much water makes its way out of your phone as possible.

+- Switching on the phone again.
 Once you’re happy that as much water is out of your powered-down phone, the next step is to switch the phone back on.
 That’s a step that’s best done with just the battery rather than having it plugged into a charger, because if there’s still water present, having mains power available could end badly for your device.

 Depending on the length and nature of the immersion, you may end up with a working phone again, or may find a device that still won’t power on at all.
 There are, sadly, no hard and fast rules for recovering a water damaged phone.